 These prestressed floor slabs are precast and feature a hollow core and built-in beams.
 The hollow core reduces the weight of the floor, while the built-in beams reinforce the weight load.

-As a result, you get a foundation that can efficiently support the weight of your vehicles while simultaneously boosting the durability and reliability of the flooring.
+As a result, you get a foundation that can efficiently support your vehicle’s weight while boosting the flooring’s durability and reliability.

 They’re so reliable, in fact, that they’ve become the top choice for all types of wide, open spaces, which is what they were primarily designed for.
 This makes them ideal for residential garages as well as large commercial garages.

-Another advantage of these prestressed floor slabs is that they don’t need any support beams.
+Another advantage of these prestressed floor slabs is that they don’t need support beams.

 This flooring will cost significantly more than the standard stone floor with a concrete finish.
 It also requires meticulous planning to ensure the job gets done safely and efficiently.